Jocelynshujing/SupplementaryMaterial-TCL-cold-MHW-drivers/MHWs_evolution.md

 | Affected Area | 100W-170W (70 lon), 10S-25S (15 lat) | 150E-180, 180-70W (150 lon), 5S-35S (30 lat)|

  Commonality:
-- Occurred in the Southeast tropical Pacific,  belong to Mixed-layer dominant MHW
+- Occurred in the Southeast tropical and subtropical Pacific,  belong to Mixed-layer dominant MHW
 - Extended westward and northward
 - ML type on the east and TC-cold type on the west.